kevoreilly/CAPEv2/docs/book/src/usage/web.rst

     action = iptables-multiport
              cloudflare

-    # This will ban any host that trying to access kinda bruteforce login or unauthorized requests for 5 times in 1 minute
+    # This will ban any host that trying to brute force login or unauthorized requests for 5 times in 1 minute
     # Goes to /etc/fail2ban/filters.d/filter.d/nginx-cape-login.conf
     [Definition]
     failregex = ^<HOST> -.*"(GET|POST|HEAD) /accounts/login/\?next=.*HTTP.*"